← Home

 Property Guarantee

-No signing while off-wrist Enforced by wrist detection policy
+No signing while off-wrist Enforced by wrist detection policy; blocked entirely if wrist detection is disabled

-Time Lock enforced on-watch Phone cannot bypass; checked before sign()
+Time Lock enforced on-watch Phone cannot bypass; checked at request receipt

-Location Lock enforced on-watch Geofence check happens on watch, not phone
+Location Lock enforced on-watch Geofence check on watch at receipt and approval

 Setting changes require delay Cannot disable Time Lock or raise limits instantly